scivision/fortran-pathlib/API.md

 longname("C:/PROGRA~1")  !< "C:/Program Files"
 ```

-Get path relative to other path.
-This is a purely lexical operation.
+Get path relative to other path, treating each path as "weakly_canonical".
+This requires the `<filesystem>` backend.

 ```fortran
 relative_to(base, other)